 If R Decreases => Vob Increases

-The inverse relation between a bond's price and rate of return is illustrated by the negatively sloped price-yield curve shown in Figure 2.
+The inverse relation between a bond's price and rate of return is illustrated by the negatively sloped price-yield curve shown in the graph below.
 The curve shows the different values of a 10-year, 9% annual coupon bond given different rates.
 As shown, the 10-year bond has a value of $938.55 when R = 10% and $1,000 when R = 9%.
 In addition to showing a negative relation between price and yield, the price-yield curve is also convex from below (bow shaped).
 This convexity implies that for equal increases in yields, the value of the bond decreases at a decreasing rate (for equal decreases in yields, the bond's price increases at an increasing rate).
 The bow shape of a bond's price-yield curve is referred to as the bond's convexity.
-It has important implications related to bond investment and management that we will examine in more detail later.
+It has important implications related to bond investment and management.

 The third bond relationship to note is the relation between a bond's price sensitivity to interest rate changes and its maturity.
 Specifically:

 The greater the bond's term to maturity, the greater its price sensitivity to a given change in interest rates.